 Sometime during those seasons, Lefty Herring became a centerfielder.
 Contemporary sources don't give a specific reason, but injury or simply being a better hitter than a pitcher are the most likely explanations.
 In the summer of 1904, Herring was playing for the Mount Pleasant Congregational Church team in Washington's Sunday School League.
 The Sunday School League was more competitive than might be expected.
 It was probably the area's top amateur league and featured at least one other future major leaguer, Johnny Beall.
 Splitting his time between first base and the outfield, Herring was batting .429, best on the Mount Pleasant team, when he was invited to tryout for the Senators.

 In 1904, the baseball situation in Washington was even bleaker than it had been in 1899.
 Ownership problems caused the team to be taken over by the American League.
 Unlike the situation in Washington a little over a century later, no thought was given to the long-term improvement of the franchise.
 Players were loaned to Washington by other AL teams and then taken back if they showed the ability to help their old team.
 Even worse, Ban Johnson allowed trades and sales that were advantageous to Boston, New York and Detroit without helping the league's doormat.
-The 1904 Senators were one of the worst teams of all time, finishing with a 38-113 record, 55½ games out of first place and 23½ games behind second-place Detroit.
+The 1904 Senators were one of the worst teams of all time, finishing with a 38-113 record, 55½ games out of first place and 23½ games behind seventh-place Detroit.

 Many of Herring's Sunday School League games were played on a field near the Mount Pleasant Church, where former National League President Nick Young was frequently a spectator.
 Whether Young recommended Herring to the Senators is unknown, but it wasn't long before someone tipped them off.
 On July 7, the Washington Post reported that Herring had "practiced with the Senators several days, and is ambitious to be given a chance."
 Initially scheduled to play in a home doubleheader that day against Philadelphia, rained postponed his opportunity two days.
 Herring broke into the Senator lineup July 8 against Philadelphia.
 He was overmatched that day against Eddie Plank, but then again so were the rest of the Washington batters.
 The Senators lost 2-1, scoring an unearned run and managing just a bunt single.
 Herring was 0-2 that afternoon.
 In the next day's doubleheader, he got a hit in each game and scored a run in a rare Washington win in the second game.
 His first American League hit was against Rube Waddell.
 Manager Patsy Donovan was pleased with his play, particularly defensively.